jakejones2/articles-api/README.md

 Authorization: Bearer <token>
 ```

 After sending a successful POST request to `/auth`, you will also receive a secure, http-only cookie containing a **refresh token**.
-This refresh token allows you to send GET requests to `/refresh` to receive a **new** access token.
-Access tokens will expire after one hour, whereas refresh tokens last one day, meaning frequent GET requests to `/refresh` can save you submitting and thus _exposing_ credentials regularly.
+This refresh token allows you to send GET requests to `/refresh` and receive a **new** access token.
+Access tokens will expire after one hour, whereas refresh tokens last one day, meaning frequent GET requests to `/refresh` can save you submitting (and exposing) credentials regularly.
 Once the refresh token expires, you will have to log in again at POST `/auth`.

 To **log out**, send a GET request to `/logout`.
 This will delete the refresh token both server side and on the client cookie.

 All passwords are **hashed** and **salted** before being stored.
 There is currently no implementation of a password recovery system, so keep this information safe!
-Refresh token cookies are set to secure, so will **only be sent over HTTPS.**
+Refresh token cookies are set to secure, and so will **only be sent over HTTPS.**